Iotic-Labs/iotics-tutorials-py/production_ready_examples/README.md

 ## Set-up and Execution

 Set all the env variables of the `.env` file within the `docker` directory.
 Each example is dockerised to facilitate their deployment and execution within a production environment.
-The execution of the aforementioned Connectors is facilitated through the use of `make` commands as follows.
+The execution of the aforementioned Connectors is facilitated through the use of `make` commands as follows (replace `<connector>` with one between `publisher`/`follower`/`synthesiser`):

-### Publisher Connector

-- `make example-publisher-run`: builds and executes a service of a Publisher Connector;
+- `make example-<connector>-run`: builds and executes a service of the Connector;
-- `make example-publisher-run-detached`: same as above, in detached mode;
+- `make example-<connector>-run-detached`: same as above, in detached mode;
-- `make example-publisher-logs`: used to see the publisher connector's logs;
+- `make example-<connector>-logs`: used to see the connector's logs;
-- `make example-publisher-down`: stops and removes the publisher connector's containers and networks.
+- `make example-<connector>-down`: stops and removes the connector's containers and networks.

-### Follower Connector

-- `make example-follower-run`: builds and executes a service of a Follower Connector;
+- `example-all-run`: builds and executes a service of **all** Connectors;
-- `make example-follower-run-detached`: same as above, in detached mode;
-- `make example-follower-logs`: used to see the follower connector's logs;
-- `make example-follower-down`: stops and removes the follower connector's containers and networks.
+- `example-all-down`: stops and removes **all** connector's containers and networks.

 ## Best Practices